 It is reasonable to consider that any SHTF escape plan could be interrupted, altered, compromised, or become a dead-end effort.
 You may have initially worked out a plan to get from Home A to the final Bug Out site C in two days.
 What if the roads are blocked, gangs or zombies are controlling or raiding points of exit.
 It might take you to alternative routes and a much longer protracted scenario to reach safe haven.

-Start setting seconds of gear, goods and supplies aside to build out your Cache Bag.
+Start setting seconds of gear, goods and supplies aside to build out your cache bag.
 Keep focused on the idea that this is not your final destination so it is not imperative to put your best stuff in a secondary hideout location.
-Save the best stuff for your more permanent Bug Out site.
+Save the best stuff for your more permanent bug out location.

 I hope you guys can think of a cajillion (that’s more than a million!) other things to put into a secondary cache.
 We are counting on your thoughts to supplement ours.
 Use our comments section to post your ideas and suggestions.
 We are all in this together so please share your lists.